kellykohlleffel/Databricks-Apps-SL-QBR-Generator/README.md

 # Enterprise QBR Generator

-The Enterprise QBR Generator transforms the traditional QBR process by automating the generation of standardized, data-driven business reviews using Fivetran, Pinecone and Databricks.
+The Enterprise QBR Generator transforms the traditional QBR process by automating the generation of standardized, data-driven business reviews using Fivetran, Pinecone, and Databricks.
 The app addresses two critical challenges in sales organizations:

 1. Creating consistent, reliable QBR presentations for management
 2. Eliminating the time-intensive QBR preparation process for account executives

-The app combines sales data, support data, product data, current metrics, and predictive insights to create instant, standardardized and actionable QBRs through an intuitive interface.
-Users can customize outputs through multiple templates (Sales, Executive, Technical, Customer Success) while maintaining standardization across the organization.
+The app combines sales data, support data, product data, current metrics, and predictive insights to create instant, standardized, and actionable QBRs through an intuitive interface.
+Users can customize outputs through multiple templates and view types while maintaining standardization across the organization.

-It also leverages vector similarity search for contextual relevance and provides predictable outputs covering executive summaries, business impact, product adoption, and strategic recommendations - all without requiring manual effort or presentation creation from the sales team or management team.
+The latest update enhances the QBR generation process by dynamically adjusting content structure based on both **QBR Type** and **View Type**.
+This ensures that each report is tailored to specific stakeholder needs, whether it's Sales, Executive, Technical, or Customer Success teams.

 ![Enterprise QBR Generator](images/dbx_app_qbr.png)